Elinor Florence, Author

 * * * * *

-Because February is the month of love, I want to share three fabulous wedding photos featured on my Wartime Wednesdays blog.
+Because February is the month of love, I want to share three fabulous wedding photos featured in my Lest We Forget collection.
 (Read their stories by clicking on each name.)

 I especially love the fact that women wore suits or dresses with elaborate wedding hats rather than veils!